How Can I Budget On An Irregular Income?

 Building an emergency fund requires consistent saving habits.
 Set up an automatic transfer from your checking account to a separate savings account each month.
 Treat your emergency fund as a non-negotiable expense, just like your other bills.
 Cut back on non-essential expenses and redirect those funds towards your savings.
 Over time, your emergency fund will grow, providing you with a financial safety net.

-You might also like: How Do I Know If I'm Living Beyond My Means?
+You might also like: How Can I Reduce Unnecessary Spending?

 5. Managing Debt and Expenses